 Jessica, the first thing to understand here is that what you’re going through is far more than just emotional trauma.
 It’s also physiological.
 There are chemical processes taking place in your body that are making it difficult for you detach from this man.
 When you’re in love, your body secretes high levels of oxytocin, serotonin and dopamine, all of which are hormones that bond you with the man who curls your toes and rocks your world.
 When that love is taken away, your body responds in the exact same way an addict’s body does when you take away their booze or drugs….

 As if that weren’t enough, the area of the brain that processes romantic love lies right next to the area that orchestrates hunger and thirst.
 So romantic love, like hunger and thirst, is an innate biological need.
 We NEED it.
-It’s one of things that drives us to mate with one another.
-Without love, our species just wouldn’t survive.
-So when we lose that love, it’s devastating not only from an emotional perspective, but from an evolutionary perspective as well.
+It’s one of things that drives us to mate.
+Without this drive, our species wouldn’t survive.
+So when we lose that love, it’s devastating not only from an emotional perspective, but from an evolutionary one as well.
 Our brain thinks we are missing out on life’s greatest biological prize…a mating partner.

 That’s why you feel so devastated.

 Now I’m not comparing you to a meth head, but it is important to understand that what you’re experiencing is a CHEMICAL reaction to your loss.
-It’s real, it’s raw, and it HURTS…right?
-So you’re NOT crazy and you’re NOT losing your mind.
-Even if it feels like it.
+It’s real, it’s raw, and it fu**ing HURTS…right?
+So….you’re NOT crazy and you’re NOT losing your mind.
+Even if it feels like you are.

 So how do you regain your sanity?

 Well, the first thing you MUST do is treat this loss as you would any addiction.
 And how do you treat an addiction?
 You first cut off the supply.
 This means you absolutely MUST cut all ties with this man if you haven’t already.